 Now that you’ve got an idea of how the best ultrasonic pest repellers work and what to look out for, you’re ready to start shopping.
 These recommendations—some of the best ultrasonic pest repellers on the market—will drive pests away from your home and yard using ultrasonic sound waves and other means to scare these pests away.

-For a large home or space, the Brison Pest Control Ultrasonic Repellent is an excellent choice.
-This two-pack of plug-in repellers offers between 800 and 1,600 square feet of coverage each, allowing you to cover a spacious house or garage with one set.
-While designed specifically for insects, this pack will work for mice and other rodents as well.
+A fine choice for a large home, storage space, or work area, this two-pack of plug-in repellers can provide between 800 and 1,600 square feet of coverage each.
+While designed specifically for insects, the Brison works effectively to deter mice and other rodents as well.

-These repellers plug into standard electrical outlets and provide ultrasonic sound waves as well as a blue night-light, making them convenient for use in hallways and bathrooms.
+These repellers plug into standard electrical outlets and output ultrasonic sound waves in addition to a blue night-light.
 These repellers are human-safe and also will not affect your pets.

-Employ the Angveirt Under Hood Rodent Repeller to keep rodents out of your car and prevent chewing on the wires in the vehicle.
-This unit uses three AA batteries to provide random blasts of ultrasonic sound waves, as well as an LED strobe to scare rodents away before they can do damage.
-It works when your car is sitting still and shuts off to save battery life when it detects the engine’s vibrations.
+Employ the Angveirt repeller to keep rodents out of your car or truck.
+This battery-powered device puts out random blasts of ultrasonic sound waves, as well as an LED strobe to scare rodents away before they can chew wires or do any other damage.
+The Angveirt works when your car is sitting still and shuts off to save battery life when it detects the engine’s vibrations.
 It protects from rats, mice, rabbits, squirrels, chipmunks, and other small pests.